- Not a substitute for professional veterinary help.

 - Licking lips during training: If your dog licks their lips when you’re training them to lie down, they might be uncomfortable in that position.
 You could try teaching a different behavior or having them lie on a soft mat instead of a hard floor.
 It’s also a good idea to talk to your vet to check for any health issues, like arthritis.

-How to Reduce a Your Dog’s Stress
+How to Build Your Dog’s Confidence

 - Create a calm, positive environment.
 Keep a regular routine and provide a safe space where your dog can relax.